 According to Suzanne Ormond and Mary Irvine’s book “Lousiana’s Art Nouveau”:

 There were eight young women receiving a Diploma in Art in 1906, among them were Sadie Irvine and Cynthia Littlejohn, who remained friends and neighbors throughout their lives.
 Miss Littlejoin was enrolled in graduate art in 1906-07, as art craftsman in 1909-10, in special art in 1910-11.
 She received a traveling scholarship for the year 1908-09 and studied at Columbia University during the summer of 191o.
 Exhibition include the Newcomb Art Alumnae Association show of December, 1910, where she exhibited tooled leather and leaded glass objects.
 She died July 1, 1959.

 6. John McInnis Auctioneers, Nov 7, 2009.
 Lot 87, Carducius Plantagenet Ream, Raspberries in a glass bowl.

-In Baltimore Summer Antiques Show, I spotted a Ream’s still life in a natural setting, a Ruskinian gem.
-This one, a table top study, is more likely to be well received in Victorian dining rooms.
-Still life painters of the mid-19th century could seldom escape the Harnett’s influence of the photographic deceptiveness.
+At Baltimore Summer Antiques Show, I spotted a Ream’s still life in a natural setting, a Ruskinian gem.
+This one, a tabletop study, is more likely to be well-received in Victorian dining rooms.
+Still life painters of the mid-19th century could seldom escape Harnett’s influence of photographic deceptiveness.
 The precision of the brushstrokes and the crispness of the glass and silverware emphasized the trompe l’oeil effect.
 By darkening the table and rendering staged light, Ream created a balanced drama with illusionistic charm.